renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 The following scripts are standardized tools for more convenience at Renuo.
 They are always idempotent (runnable multiple times).

-* Add a `bin/run file`.
+* Add a `bin/run` file.
 It will be used to start our project.

   ```sh
   echo "#\!/bin/sh\nset -e\n" >> bin/run